Notes on the weak positivity theorems: Introduction

-\begin{thm}[Twisted weak positivity] Let $(X, \Delta)$ be a log canonical pair such that $X$ is in Fujiki's class $\mathcal C$ and let $f:X\to Y$ be a surjective morphism onto a smooth projective variety $Y$ with connected fibers.
+\begin{thm}[Twisted weak positivity] Let $(X, \Delta)$ be a log canonical pair such that $X$ is in Fujiki's class $\mathcal C$ and let $f:X\to Y$ be a surjective morphism onto a smooth projective variety $Y$.
 Assume that $k(K_X+\Delta)$ is Cartier.
 Then, for every positive integer $m$, is weakly positive. \end{thm}

 We have already discussed some generalizations of Theorem \ref{f-thm1.1} in \cite{fujino4}, where $Y$ is a curve and $X$ is a reducible variety.
 They play crucial roles in order to prove the projectivity of various moduli spaces.
-For the details, see \cite{fujino4}.
+For the details, see \cite{fujino4} and \cite{kovacs-patakfalvi}.
 For the basic properties of weakly positive sheaves and Viehweg's fundamental results, we recommend the reader to see \cite{fujino-revisited}.